 Lantern Statue in Bad Homburg

-On November 11, the life of St.Martin of Tours is celebrated in Catholic regions in Germany with processions and bonfires, as well as a feast.
-(Like many “fun” holidays, this tradition has spread to Protestant regions as well…).
+On November 11, the life of St.Martin of Tours is celebrated in Catholic regions in Germany with processions, bonfires, and a feast.
+(Like many “fun” holidays, this tradition has spread to Protestant regions as well.)

-Children make their own paper lanterns, fasten them to sticks, and walk the neighborhoods singing songs.
-Often they are led by someone dressed in a St Martin outfit (which looks very much like a Roman Soldier carrying a sword).
-The procession ends at a bonfire with more singing, and delicious foods.
-Some children will then go door to door collecting treats like candy or money as a reward for their singing and beautiful lantern (a bit like trick or treating in the US).
+Children make paper lanterns, fasten them to sticks, and walk the neighborhoods singing songs.
+Often, they are led by someone dressed in a St Martin outfit, which looks very much like a Roman Soldier carrying a sword.
+The procession ends at a bonfire with more singing and delicious food.
+Some children will then go door to door collecting treats like candy or money as a reward for their singing and beautiful lanterns (a bit like trick-or-treating in the US).

 Children in a St Martin’s day parade with St Martin on a horse… Bundesarchiv, Bild 194-0273-45